B-Lang-org/bsc/INSTALL.md

     $ cabal update
     $ cabal v1-install regex-compat syb old-time split

+Cabal's newer `v2-install` has the advantage of not installing the libraries into the GHC installation.
+This is useful if the GHC installation is globally installed and you want to build BSC without disturbing the global setup; or if GHC is installed via a package manager and you don't want to mix cabal-installed files with package manager-installed files.
+Using `v2-install` is possible, but requires passing an additional flag to GHC, which can be done by defining `GHC` in the environment when calling `make` in the later steps.
+For example (cabal v3.x only):

+    $ cabal v2-install --package-env=default syb old-time split
+    $ make GHC="ghc -package-env default"

 Bluespec compiler builds are tested with GHC 9.0.1.
 GHC releases older than 7.10.1 are not supported.